Naylor hits 2-run single in 10th as Guardians beat Cubs 8-6 after blowing 4-run lead in 9th

 Guardians: OF Steven Kwan (sore shoulder) was held out of the starting lineup but entered late on defense.
 “He’s a hard guy to give a day off because he leads off against lefties and righties, and he plays left field really well,” manager Terry Francona said.
 “He’s just a hard guy to replace.
 But then you kind of think, OK, if you get a little stubborn and don’t, you might lose him for a week, which doesn’t make a lot of sense.”

-Cubs: RF Seiya Suzuki played the field for the first time since Tuesday.
-He missed three games because of a stiff neck and was the DH on Saturday.
+Cubs: Suzuki played the field for the first time since Tuesday.
+The outfielder missed three games because of a stiff neck and was the DH on Saturday.

 UP NEXT

-Guardians: Rookie RHP Gavin Williams (0-0, 2.84 ERA) makes his third start as the Guardians open a three-game series against Atlanta.
+Guardians: Rookie RHP Gavin Williams (0-0, 2.84 ERA) makes his third start as Cleveland opens a three-game home series Monday night against Atlanta.
 All-Star RHP Bryce Elder (6-1, 2.44) looks to stay on a roll for the Braves.

-Cubs: LHP Drew Smyly (7-5, 3.96) tries to bounce back from one of his worst starts this season as the Cubs open a four-game series at Milwaukee.
-Smyly lasted just 3 2/3 innings and matched season highs by allowing seven runs and nine hits in Wednesday's loss to Philadelphia.
+Cubs: LHP Drew Smyly (7-5, 3.96) tries to bounce back from one of his worst starts this season as the Cubs open a four-game series Monday afternoon in Milwaukee.
+Smyly lasted just 3 2/3 innings and matched season highs by allowing seven runs and nine hits in Wednesday’s loss to Philadelphia.
 RHP Julio Teheran (2-3, 2.95) pitches for the Brewers.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports